Course-wide Assurance of Learning Mapping

 How it works

-Throughout the year, UOW Educational Excellence, in partnership with learning and teaching specialists, will provide one-on-one CALM support sessions, school-based facilitation, practical examples, templates, and a streamlined online mapping tool to make mapping efficient and meaningful.
+Throughout the year, UOW Educational Excellence, in partnership with learning and teaching specialists, will provide one-on-one CALM support sessions, practical examples, templates, and a streamlined online mapping tool and process.
 Completed course maps will be due by 1 October 2026 and endorsed by the Deputy Dean of each Faculty.
 These maps will be used to guide course-level improvement and assessment redesign, ensuring consistency and integrity across the institution.

 Strategic outcome